Paul Haggis: Sexual misconduct allegations

-Variety reported in April 2021 that Haggis had asked a judge to expedite his civil trial.
+In 2021, Haggis asked a judge to expedite his civil trial.
 He said he "cannot continue to pay his legal bills."
 Haggis requested the judge set a trial "at the earliest practical date."
 His lawyer, Seth Zuckerman, wrote in the motion that "the defendant is no longer in a position to finance his defence with this matter lingering in advance of trial."
-In July 2019, Haggis was ordered to provide a DNA sample as part of legal proceedings.
-According to published reports, Haggis and his legal team have worked to block the testimony of additional alleged victims, as the initial civil case headed to trial.
 Following the initial accusation, three additional women came forward with various accusations of sexual assault and misconduct.

-Fellow Scientology defectors Leah Remini and Mike Rinder have defended him, suggesting that the Church of Scientology may be involved, an assertion both the accusers and the Church itself deny.
+Fellow former Scientology members Leah Remini and Mike Rinder have defended him, suggesting that the Church of Scientology may be involved, an assertion both the accusers and the Church itself deny.

-According to The New York Times and The Guardian, on June 19, 2022, Haggis was arrested in Ostuni in southern Italy over allegations of sexual assault.
+On June 19, 2022, Haggis was arrested in Ostuni in southern Italy over allegations of sexual assault.
 Local law enforcement charged him with aggravated sexual violence and aggravated personal injuries.
 A judge of the local court of Brindisi overturned Haggis' house arrest on July 4.
 On July 29, a three judge panel of the District Court of Lecce unanimously dismissed the charges against Haggis.